crowdagger/crowbook/guide/arguments.md

 The most important argument is obviously the book configuration file.
 It is mandatory in most cases: if you don't pass it, Crowbook will simply display an error.
-In a normal use case this is the only argument you'll need to pass, as most options will be set in the the book in all formats specified in the configuration file.
+In a normal use case this is the only argument you'll need to pass, as most options will be set in this configuration file.

 It is, however, possible to pass more arguments to `crowbook`: